stevebramhall/DoingDataScience/README.md

 # DoingDataScience
-Originator: Steve Bramhall, Masters of Data Science student
+Originator: Steve Bramhall, Masters of Data Science student & yes I love data due to the power it can provide

 School: Southern Methodist Univerity (SMU)